List of U.S. collegiate yearbooks: Other sources

-The Hathi Trust Digital Library provides many yearbook collections online if colleges and universities are member institutions.
+The HathiTrust Digital Library provides many yearbook collections online if colleges and universities are member institutions.
 Some otherwise unavailable collegiate yearbooks are available via subscription service through Ancestry.com.
 Commercial services such as e-yearbook.com may also be a resource.

 A 2021 resource, listing multiple collegiate and high school yearbooks by state is The Ancestor Hunt - there may be some duplication between this resource and those in the table above.